 The house is also associated with Juliette Gordon Low and the Girl Scouts story: Gordon Low lived here after her marriage to Andrew Low’s son William Mackay Low.
 Though they later divorced, Gordon Low remained in the house until her death; the adjacent carriage house served as the first meeting place for the Girl Scouts organization, which she founded in 1912.

 The house (today owned by the Colonial Dames of Georgia) has numerous restored rooms showing how life would have been for a wealthy Savannah family in the 19th century, including a children’s playroom and, more unusually, one of the earliest indoor bathrooms.

-The Andrew Low House also has one of the few surviving original gardens created in 19th-century Savannah, and the only one open to the public.
+The Andrew Low House also has one of the few surviving original gardens created in 19th-century Savannah.
 The design of the gardens dates from the mid century, shortly after the completion of the house.

 The Davenport House Museum is one of the oldest of Savannah’s historic houses open to the public.
 It is also significant as one of the first major successes of the historic preservation movement in Savannah.

 New England builder and architect Isaiah Davenport built this house for his family from around 1820, completing it a year or so later.
 A large and distinctive red brick structure, it is designed in the Federal style, popular from the last decades of the 18th century.

 The Historic Savannah Foundation saved the house from destruction in the mid 20th century.
 Once serving as their headquarters, it opened as a museum in 1963.
 The house is restored to its appearance in the 1820s; the gardens have also been redeveloped.